 OREIs have the potential to disrupt traffic flows and obscure other navigating vessels which has the potential to result in a collision.
-Given the traffic density at the Shapinsay Sound test site and its situation away from the shipping lanes, this is not considered to be significant.
+Given the low traffic density at Scapa Flow, this is not considered to be significant (see section 5).